Flatken/vestec-sampling/README.md

 - Exporting a ParaView Catalyst pipeline
 	- See TKK tutorials on Catalyst
 - Requirements
-	- At the moment only VTK\_STRUCTURED\_POINTS data in legacy format is supported
+	- At the moment only VTK\_STRUCTURED\_POINTS data in legacy format is supported as input data
 	- The data naming for an unsteady dataset needs to be in the following format.
 Each file needs to be placed in the same directory.
 		- snapshot_??.vtk
 			- Where ?? is the timestep with leading zeros
 				- snapshot_00.vtk
 				- snapshot_01.vtk

-- Calling the evaluation tool
+- Call the evaluation tool
-	- ./start.sh [DATA_PATH] [TIME STEPSIZE/DELTA]
+	- ./start.sh [DATA_PATH] [TIME STEPSIZE/DELTA] [CATALYST SCRIPT]
-Following

 ## Support
 If you have any questions or comments just write an e-mail to: markus.flatken@dlr.de